-What is the meaning of a tax class (Steuerklasse)?
+What exactly is a tax class (Steuerklasse)?

-Class change for married couples
+Tax class change for married couples

-Changing the tax class for unemployment benefit (Arbeitslosengeld)
+Changing tax classes for unemployment benefits (Arbeitslosengeld)

-Tax classes for single and single parents
+Tax classes for singles and single parents

 Singles are always tax class I and cannot switch tax classes unless they get married or have a child.
 Single parents can, however, swap to tax class II in order to receive tax reliefs which increase the amount of allowances they can receive and reduce their tax burden.
 This is only possible if the single parent and child(ren) live together in the same household.